absu07/computer-vision-task/README.md

 Follow these steps to set up the project on your local machine:

 1. Clone the Repository:
    First, clone the repository to your local machine using Git.

    git clone https://github.com/absu07/computer-vision-task.git

+2. Navigate to the Project Directory:
+   Move into the project directory.

+   cd computer-vision-task